-The Origins of Bardet-Biedl Syndrome
+The Origins of

+Bardet-Biedl Syndrome

-The earliest formal description of Bardet-Biedl syndrome was provided in a paper published by John Zachariah Laurence, a 19th century ophthalmic surgeon based in London, and his then housesurgeon, Robert Moon (1845-1914), whose own father, William, invented one of the first raised alphabets for the blind.
+The first formal description of Bardet-Biedl syndrome (BBS) appeared in the 19th century, in a paper by London ophthalmic surgeon, John Zachariah Laurence, and his house-surgeon, Robert Moon (1845-1914).
+Moon's father, William, had invented one of the earliest raised alphabets for the blind.